CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/Formlabs/UploadingFiles/_index.md

 picture

-It is reccomended to rotate the object so that the least amount of overhang is acheived:
+It is recommended to rotate the object so that the least amount of overhang is achieved:

 image